-As a constituent, your elected officials pay attention to your opinions.
+As a constituent, you have the right to expect your elected officials to pay attention to your opinions.
 Action alerts are a simple yet effective way to have your voice heard.
 Complete the action alerts here to tell your elected officials why these issues matter to you, and encourage your colleagues and friends to join you.

 Encourage Your Senators to Support Dreamers